hypernumbers/learn_elisp_the_hard_way/rsts/lesson-2.rst

 These primitive data types largely correspond to the primitive data types of other Lisps.

-In addition eLisp has a number of primitive data types that are peculiar to it, because they pertain to the fact that eLisp is the scripting language of an editor.
-These primitive data types are:
+In addition eLisp has a number of data types that are peculiar to it, because they pertain to the fact that eLisp is the scripting language of an editor.
+These data types are:

 * buffer
 * marker